-The Learning Garden was created with input from our community, the vision of the Trust for Public Land, the partnership of the City of Bozeman, and the support of countless partners, donors, volunteers and community members.
+The Learning Garden and Food Forest at Story Mill Community Park were created with input from our community, the vision of the Trust for Public Land, the partnership of the City of Bozeman, and the support of countless partners, donors, volunteers and community members.
 The space and partnerships are currently managed by Gallatin Valley Food Bank as another creative approach to improving food security in Southwest Montana.

 Our vision is to create a healthier, more resilient, food-secure community in which all of the members are empowered and have the means to nourish themselves.